Soham-from-darshan/UMS/README.md

 # Create Virtual Environment:
 ---
-- first open cmd in the folder where README.MD is located.
+- first open cmd in the folder where README.md is located, and make sure that you have python 3.10 or above.
 - create environment: `python -m venv pyenv`
 - activate it: `.\Scripts\bin\activate`
 - install modules: `pip install -r req.txt`